betaoverflow/project-speakerhub/README.md

 ```
 If you get an error immediately, don't worry.
 The final step is to connect to the MongoDB database.

-The Server Runs on **localhost:5000**
+Note: The Server Runs on **localhost:5000**

 ### Connecting to the Database
 Spin up your cluster in MongoDB and replace your connection with URI in `config/keys.js`
-If you face any problem in getting the link of the cluster which is running, refer to MongoDB [MongoDB](https://www.mongodb.com/blog/post quick-start-nodejs-mongodb--how-to-get-connected-to-your-database).
-If you are new to MongoDB Atlas, simply follow the instructions below:
+If you face any problem in getting the link of the cluster which is running, refer to [MongoDB](https://www.mongodb.com/blog/postquick-start-nodejs-mongodb--how-to-get-connected-to-your-database).

+If you are new to MongoDB Atlas, simply follow the instructions below instead:

 Install the MongoDB Node.js Driver with the following command:
 ```bash
 npm install mongodb
 ```

-Set up a [MongoDB Atlas Datbase] (https://www.youtube.com/watch?v=rPqRyYJmx2g) by following this short, sweet video till the *3:20* mark.
+Set up a [MongoDB Atlas Datbase](https://www.youtube.com/watch?v=rPqRyYJmx2g) by following this short, sweet video till the *3:20* mark.
 Make sure to stop at the 3:20 mark!

 On your Cluster home page, select CONNECT > Connect your application.
-Select Node.js in the drop down for your driver, and select the latest version.
-Then, copy the connecting string (URI).
-Now, you just have to paste this string as the value of mongoURI inside `config/keys.js` of this project.
+1. Select Node.js in the drop down for your driver, and select the latest version.
+1. Then, copy the connecting string (URI).
+1. Paste this string as the value of mongoURI inside `config/keys.js` of this project.

-Replace the `<password>` section of the string with your MongoDB Atlas.
-Viola, your server should now successfuly connect to MongoDB and be running.
+Replace the `<password>` section of the string with your Database Access password.
+Viola, your server should now successfuly connect to MongoDB!

-`Contributions are welcome 🎉🎉`
+`Contributions are always welcome 🎉🎉`

 # Ways to contribute:
 1. Solve the issues which are listed